 However, when we are busy with other things, we may not notice because as humans we can only pay conscious attention to one thing or experience at a time- all other processing happens in the background -so to speak- outside of our conscious awareness.
 If you observe yourself, you likely will notice that sometimes the same activity under the same conditions can make you feel more fatigued when you do them alone as opposed to doing the activity with a friend.
 When you talk to your friend, your conscious attention is paid to the conversation, and you would only realize ‘out of the ordinary exertion’ that tips the balance towards noticing the degree of energy spent on the physical activity.
 This short example shows how external and internal processes work together to change what we consciously notice.
 At the same time, our perception can tell us incorrect information- we need to interpret what we perceive.
 Thus, sometimes, the experience of feeling tired or fatigued can be deceiving, and when we actually change activities and get more active, the perception of fatigue dissipates.

-Pathological fatigue refers to the type fatigue that can result from injury or disease.
+Pathological fatigue refers to the type of fatigue that can result from injury or disease.
 It is characterized by its:

 - chronicity (it’s long-lasting),